Related Subjects:

 - Acne is caused by dirt or poor personal hygiene.

-- It is due to a poor diet.
+- It is linked to poor diet.

 Causes/Exacerbating Factors

-- Cushing's syndrome, high androgen levels.
+- Endocrine disorders such as Cushing's syndrome and high androgen levels.

 Clinical Presentation

-- Symptoms may worsen during menstruation.
+- Symptoms may worsen during menstruation due to hormonal fluctuations.

 Acne Conglobata

 Acne Conglobata is a rare but severe form of acne characterized by deep, inflamed nodules, abscesses, and interconnected sinuses that can lead to extensive scarring.
-It primarily affects the face, chest, back, and shoulders, and is one of the most severe forms of nodulocystic acne
+It primarily affects the face, chest, back, and shoulders and is one of the most severe forms of nodulocystic acne.

 Severity